dialex/start-testing/docs/toolbox/framework/playwright.md

 - -1 when the `toHaveText()` assertion fails, it outputs the whole page HTML in the error log.
 I'm "forced" to use selectors to avoid this horrible error outputs.
 - doc explains how to use the [PageObject Model](https://playwright.dev/docs/pom)
 - -1 the api is not clear, how can `page.$$` (Playwright) be better than `page.get.first` (Cypress)?
-- -1 you need to explicitly wait for page loads, or selectors to be available (not done for you like Cypress)
+- -1 you need to explicitly wait for page loads (`async page.waitForNavigation()`) or selectors to be available (Cypress does it for you).
+Sometimes you need them, sometimes they give you timeouts...
 - You can debug your test code using [breakpoints in VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal)... but you can't evaluate expressions.
 You have to keep adding watches (oh, and forget autocomplete).
 - -1 Cross browser is [flaky](https://github.com/playwright-community/jest-playwright/issues/614).
 Chromium returns page errors which I should ignore, and webkit throws timeouts because it's 3x slower than the other browsers.
+- -1 doesn't have an out of the box way to take a screenshot on failures
+- Timeouts even for firefox (over 15s).
+Just search Amazon for a product, click add to cart.
+Error output doesn't tell you which part of the test step timeout, just the whole test.
+Horrible debugging.
+Run again it passes... sometimes.
+FLAKY PIECE OF SHIRLEY